dolittle-entropy/playbook/_docs/02_Creating_Software/02_Practices_and_Principles/MinimalSlices.md

 parent: Practices and Principles
 grand_parent: Creating Software
 ---
-# Deliver using Minimal Valuable Slices
+# Deliver using minimal valuable slices

 ## Always deliver your work using minimal valuable slices:
 * Split your work item on smaller chunks which could be contributed incrementally (from